raspberrypi/documentation/remote-access/ip-address.md

 Your phone and your Raspberry Pi have to be on the same network, so connect your phone to the correct wireless network.

 When you open the Fing app, touch the refresh button in the upper right-hand corner of the screen.
 After a few seconds you will get a list with all the devices connected to your network.
 Scroll down to the entry with the manufacturer "Raspberry Pi".
-You will see the IP address in the bottom left-hand corner, and the MAC adress in the bottom right-hand corner of the entry.
+You will see the IP address in the bottom left-hand corner, and the MAC address in the bottom right-hand corner of the entry.

 ### More tools